 We shared a spiritual connection and respect for the Southwest and American Indian Culture.
-We choose the Kokopelli as our logo.
-It is known as a fertility god, prankster, healer and story teller, Kokopelli has been a source of wonder throughout the country for centuries.
+We chose the Kokopelli as our logo, it is known as a fertility god, prankster, healer and story teller.
+Kokopelli has been a source of wonder throughout the country for centuries.
 Kokopelli embodies the true American Southwest, and dates back over 3,000 years ago, when the first petroglyphs were carved.
 Although his true origins are unknown, this traveling, flute-playing Casanova is a sacred figure to many Southwestern Native Americans.
 Carvings of this hunch-backed flute-playing figure have been found painted and carved into rock walls and boulders throughout the Southwest.

 There are many myths of the famous Kokopelli.
 One of which is that he traveled from village to village bringing the changing of winter to spring; melting the snow and bringing about rain for a successful harvest.
 It is also said that the hunch on his back depicted the sacks of seeds and songs he carried.
 Kokopelli’s flute is said to be heard in the spring’s breeze, while bringing warmth.